 How Much Does A Leopard Gecko Cost?

 Common leopard geckos sell for $50.
-However, some morphs are significantly more experience at $400 because of their unique appearance.
+However, some morphs are significantly more expensive at $400 because of their unique appearance.

 Whatever Gecko you purchase make sure it is from a reputable breeder and looks healthy.

-The Leopard Gecko is fantastic choice for first time owners because of their docile and playful nature.
+Leopard Geckos are a popular pet choice for first-time owners because of their docile and playful nature.

-They are a very beautiful lizard with their famous leopard-like appearance and lips that shape the perfect smile when they look up at you.
+They are very beautiful lizards with their famous leopard-like appearance and lips that shape the perfect smile when they look up at you.

-Maintenance and husbandry is very simple with easy diet and cleaning requirements.
+Maintenance and husbandry are very simple with easy diet and cleaning requirements.
 As long as you are gentle and feed them correctly they will gladly jump into your palms!